Kava-Labs/kava/x/cdp/spec/02_state.md

 ## DebtDenom

-The name for the internal debt coin.
+The name of the internal debt coin.
 Its value can be configured at genesis.

 ## Total Principle

-Total pegged assets minted plus accumulated fees.
-This aggregate of all debt is used to calculate the new debt created every block due to due to fees.
+Sum of all non seized debt plus accumulated fees.
+This is used to calculate the new debt created every block due to the fee interest rate.

 ## Previous Block Time